EC528-Fall-2024/ansible-wrangler/README.md

 ## Design Implications and Discussion
 1. **API-Driven Architecture**: The decision to use an API-driven architecture ensures flexibility and scalability.
 By integrating with ServiceNow, Gen AI API, and GitHub APIs, the system is modular and can easily be expanded to include other services in the future.
 2. **AI-Driven Playbook Generation**: allows the system to automatically create customized and relevant Ansible playbooks based on incident descriptions.
 This reduces manual intervention and accelerates incident resolution.
 Using a pre-trained model also enhances efficiency while ensuring that the system can adapt to various types of incidents with minimal human input.
-3. **Automation-First Approach**: The whole point of this project is to use automation to speed up incident report.
+3. **Automation-First Approach**: The whole point of this project is to use automation to speed up incident reports.
 By eliminating manual steps, the system can quickly respond to incidents, reducing resolution times and ensuring a consistent, repeatable workflow.

 ## Acceptance Criteria
 We want to make sure that the core functionality of the Ansible Wrangler Automation project is met.
 To ensure this, essential features and capabilities must be implemented and verified for this project to be complete.
 Essential features include:
-- ServiceNow Incident Retrieval
+- ServiceNow (SNOW interface) incident retrieval
-- Existing Playbook search
+- Existing playbook search algorithm
-- OpenAI (or other language model) playbook generation
+- LLM playbook generation
+- Git version control integration
-- GitHub Integration
+- AWX deployment
 - ServiceNow incident update
+- SNOW feedback loop & persistent cloud service

 ## Release Planning
 This project will be delivered in a series of iterative releases, each introducing new features and functionality incrementally.

 ### Release overview